 For the first Moonshake Books post, I’m covering Down and Out in Paris and London by George Orwell.
 This was a vital text for me as I first read it when I was 17 and, emerging from childhood and teenage years reading Brian Jacques’ wonderful Redwall series, it introduced me to an exciting and grown-up literary world.

-For me (I am Wr.
-Wapojif, the enormously esteemed editor of the equally enormously esteemed Professional Moron), it was nearly time to enter adulthood.
+For me, it was nearly time to enter adulthood.
 In 2001 I’d watched a BBC documentary about the Road to Wigan Pier – I talked to my father about Orwell and he picked me up a copy of this fabulous book from Chorley library.

 It had the most atrocious front cover I’ve ever seen – this strange grey thing which the librarians had probably wrapped around it.
 I can’t figure out why it had this felt like covering, which was stained with black marks and general overuse, but inside this disgusting looking thing was a joyous and deeply humane read.